-We continued our missionary focus for January by hosting Peter and Anna Kim, our ECC missionaries serving in China.
-After a fun and creative interactive sharing during our Adult Sunday School hour (where we played a version of “Jeopardy” to find out more about their mission to Shanxi), Anna led a JMETs journey for our younger FCCers during the worship service while Peter shared the message.
+We continued our missionary focus for January we heard from our ECC missionaries serving in China.
+After a fun and creative interactive sharing during our Adult Sunday School hour (where we played a version of “Jeopardy” to find out more about their mission to Shanxi),

 In other FCC news, the Leagues are house-hunting out west this week (so please be praying for them), Marge Beall is recovering well from her fall back in December (and hopes to be back with us soon), and we’ve started up scheduling some meals to be brought to the Stensons as they settle in to taking care of the newest Stenson, baby Jane (so please contact the office if you’d like more information on that).

 I’ve also been asked to remind everyone that our annual Super Bowl Party is coming up next Sunday (the doors open at 4:30), and that our annual Valentine’s Day Dinner is coming up on the Saturday after that (tickets are on sale now).
 Both of these events are about more than just the event itself -- they’re excellent and fun opportunities to invite non-FCCers who might not have a church home to something fun and engaging, filled with good food and warm fellowship (well, and the Valentine’s Day Dinner proceeds go to benefit our Youth Group, so that’s a good thing, too).
 So even if you can’t join us yourself, please consider extending an invitation to others.